nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 preload="metadata"
 poster="" >}}

-Installation may take a lot of time, depending on the panel.
+Installation may take a lot of time, depending of the panel.

 When installation is complete, click **🚀 Launch**.
 The panel startup may also take some time.

-If everything runs good and there are no critical errors, output should look something like this:
+If everything runs good and there are no critical errors, output should look something like:

 ```
 ...